Shad-darshana Darpana: Background

-The author Nehemiah Goreh, originally known as Nilakantha Gore, was a Hindu convert to Chrisitanity.
+The author Nehemiah Goreh, originally known as Nilakantha Gore, was a Hindu convert to Christianity.
 During 1844–1845, as a Hindu, he wrote the Sanskrit-language Hindu apologetic text Śāstra-tattva-vinirṇaya, which was critical of Christianity.
-In 1848, he converted to Chrisitanity, and in 1860, wrote the Hindi-language Shad-darshana-darpana.
+In 1848, he converted to Christianity, and in 1860, wrote the Hindi-language Shad-darshana-darpana.
 The book was initially translated into English under the title Mirror of the Six Schools (a literal translation of the original title), but later the English title was changed to A Rational Refutation of the Hindu Philosophical Systems (1862).

 Shad-darshana-darpana became Goreh's most influential work.
 Although its aim was to prove the superiority of Christianity over Hinduism, its English translation also served as the best introduction to the Hindu philosophy for English speakers for several decades, until Max Müller's Six Systems of Hindu Philosophy (1899).

 In 1951, S.L.
 Katre prepared a critical edition of Goreh's earlier work Śāstra-tattva-vinirṇaya, intending to counteract the arguments outlined in the Shad-darshana-darpana.